paulojrc52/World-Phone-List/README.md

 For this, the application checks if the name exists in our database, if it exists, the application returns a list, with the name and phone number of the person sought.

-To access the search field, the person must first login, if they do not have an account, they must first register, with full name, e-mail, telephone number and password.
+To access the search field, the person must first login, if they do not have an account they must first register, with full name, e-mail, telephone number and password.

 If the email already exists in our database, it will return an error to the user, stating that the user's email already exists...